Department store: Innovations 1850–1917

 Another store to revolutionize the concept of the department store was Selfridges in London, established in 1909 by American-born Harry Gordon Selfridge on Oxford Street.
-The company's innovative marketing promoted the radical notion of shopping for pleasure rather than necessity and its techniques were adopted by modern department stores the world over.
+The company's marketing promoted the notion of shopping for pleasure rather than necessity, a concept later adopted by department stores worldwide.
+Dramatic window displays encouraged "just looking".
 The store was extensively promoted through paid advertising.
 The shop floors were structured so that goods could be made more accessible to customers.
 There were elegant restaurants with modest prices, a library, reading and writing rooms, special reception rooms for French, German, American and "Colonial" customers, a First Aid Room, and a Silence Room, with soft lights, deep chairs, and double-glazing, all intended to keep customers in the store as long as possible.
 Staff members were taught to be on hand to assist customers, but not too aggressively, and to sell the merchandise.
 Selfridge attracted shoppers with educational and scientific exhibits; in 1909, Louis Blériot's monoplane was exhibited at Selfridges (Blériot was the first to fly over the English Channel), and the first public demonstration of television by John Logie Baird took place in the department store in 1925.

 In Japan, the first "modern-style" department store was Mitsukoshi, founded in 1904, which has its root as a kimono store called Echigoya from 1673.
 When the roots are considered, however, Matsuzakaya has an even longer history, dated from 1611.
 The kimono store changed to a department store in 1910.
 In 1924, Matsuzakaya store in Ginza allowed street shoes to be worn indoors, something innovative at the time.
 These former kimono shop department stores dominated the market in its earlier history.
 They sold, or instead displayed, luxurious products, which contributed to their sophisticated atmospheres.
 Another origin of the Japanese department store is from railway companies.
 There have been many private railway operators in the nation and, from the 1920s, they started to build department stores directly linked to their lines' termini.
 Seibu and Hankyu are typical examples of this type.